Underage drinking is most common among white middle-class families and liberal parenting attitudes are to blame, a government report has warned.

 Do you think alcohol companies sponsoring festivals and sports events glamourises them?

 Do you think you have been encouraged to drink after seeing an advert for alcohol?
 If so, which one?
+Have your say on alcohol adverts in the comments box below.

 Growing numbers of children are ending up in hospital because they have drunk so much, with more girls needing treatment than boys, according to new NHS figures.